 The idea behind Francais Authentique is that by immersing yourself in the language, you will become accustomed to hearing it, improve your vocabulary and usage of French and eventually be able to speak it confidently and accurately.

 Johan, the creator of the course, wants the lessons to be fun, interesting and above all authentic.
-As such it will definitely show you how French is really spoken and you will pick up lots of useful phrases and expressions on real-life situations.
+As such it will definitely show you how French is really spoken and you will pick up lots of useful phrases and expressions in real-life situations.

 The audio lessons are the main resource around which the rest of the material is based and they progress in difficulty over the three packs.
-What

 It is also superior when it comes to the written resources available to you and there is a thriving and supportive online community where you can practice your spoken French.
 There is a heavy emphasis on repetition and learners really need to embrace this if they are to get the most out of the material.

 All in all, I think it is a fantastic, authentic resource for intermediate learners looking to progress in their French studies.
+Of course, if money is an issue, be sure to check out our article on the best YouTube channels for learning French.

 The content is split into three packs